godotengine/emacs-gdscript-mode/README.md

   (require 'gdscript-mode))
 ```

+## Available features ##

+- Syntax highlighting for all built-in functions and classes in Godot 3.2
+- Indentation
+- Imenu to jump to functions quickly

 ## Planned features ##

 1. Fixing the support for indentations.
 1. Functions to open the project in Godot.

 For auto-competition, we should rely on the GDScript language server coming in Godot 3.2.
 Another developer is working on it.

 ## Customization ##